-At nearly two dozen “Sno-Parks” (aka designated winter-recreation parking areas) around Oregon’s iconic peak, winter transforms alpine lakes, rivers and passes into new worlds of exploration.
-These are seasonal recreation paradises for snowshoers, sledders, cross-country skiers, mushers and snowmobiles as temperatures drop.
+At nearly two dozen sno-parks (designated winter-recreation parking areas) around Oregon’s iconic peak, winter transforms alpine lakes, rivers and passes into new worlds ripe for exploration.
+These are seasonal recreation paradises for snowshoers, sledders, cross-country skiers, mushers and snowmobilers as temperatures drop.

-Here’s an insider’s look at everything you need to know about the Sno-Parks in the Mt.
-Hood National Forest, with expert tips from Mary Ellen Fitzgerald, who has been working with the forest service for 30 years.
+Here’s an insider’s look at everything you need to know about the sno-parks in the Mt.
+Hood National Forest, with expert tips from Mary Ellen Fitzgerald, who has been working with the U.S. Forest Service for 30 years.

-Get your permit and map: Before you go, purchase a Sno-Park permit and a trail map at a DMV office or at a permit agent — often at outdoors or sporting-goods stores — for usage between November 1 and April 30.
+Get your permit and map: Before you go, purchase a sno-park permit and a trail map at a DMV office or at a permit agent — often an outdoors or sporting-goods store — for usage between November 1 and April 30.
 Find a full list of retailers here.
 Daily permits cost $4, three-consecutive-day permits are $9, and an annual pass is $25.

-Try a lesson first: First-time snowshoers and skiers are encouraged to take lessons, Fitzgerald says, in order to learn winter safety concerns and courtesy rules, especially establishing separate tracks to ensure all visitors have an enjoyable time.
+Try a lesson first: First-time snowshoers and skiers are encouraged to take lessons, Fitzgerald says, in order to learn winter safety concerns and etiquette, especially the importance of establishing separate tracks to ensure all visitors have an enjoyable time.
 Lessons are available at numerous locations, including Mt.
 Hood Meadows, Teacup Lake, Mt.
 Hood Outfitters and more.